 - Easy to use one-button control

-- Peltier technology for lower power consumption
+- Peltier technology for a low power consumption

 - 2-year free replacement and lifetime support

-- No continuous use drainage option
+- No continuous use drainage option and lacks moving parts

 - Automatic shutoff when full